SiLab-Bonn/asiclab/docs/third_party.md

 # Additional Desktop

+Installing Typora, Thunderbird, or any other plain zip program.
+[Instructions](https://support.mozilla.org/en-US/kb/installing-thunderbird-linux)

+1. Go to the [Thunderbird's download page](https://www.thunderbird.net/download/) and click on the Free Download button.
+2. Open a terminal and go to the folder where your download has been saved.
+For example:

+    ```
+    cd ~/Downloads
+    ```

+3. Extract the contents of the downloaded file by typing:

+    ```
+    tar xjf thunderbird-*.tar.bz2
+    ```

+4. Move the uncompressed Thunderbird folder to /opt:

+    ```
+    cp thunderbird /opt
+    ```

+5. Create a symlink to the Thunderbird executable:

+    ```
+    ln -s /opt/thunderbird/thunderbird /usr/local/bin/thunderbird
+    ```

+6. Download and install a copy of the desktop file:

+    ```
+    wget https://raw.githubusercontent.com/mozilla/sumo-kb/main/installing-thunderbird-linux/thunderbird.desktop -P /usr/local/share/applications
+    ```

 # H.264 Support

 As of Fedora 37+, H.264 decoders were removed from the based distribution due to legal reasons (alongside H.265).
 To install alternative H.264 decoders, you can follow the instructions found [here:](https://fedoraproject.org/wiki/OpenH264)